This post explores whether the common saying “Follow Your Heart” is good advice.

 One: It is good to listen to our heart because it gives us important feedback about life and the various situations we encounter.

-Three: We do this by using a moral code to guide in us well as we act on our emotions.
+Three: We do this by using a moral code to guide us well as we act on our emotions.

 Four: The more we live consistently by a moral code and shape our mind and heart accordingly, the more we naturally love and want to do the right thing.
-The more we love to do the right thing, the safer it is to follow our heart and to do what feels good.
+And the more we love to do the right thing, the safer it is to follow our heart and to do what feels good.